-To inspire and connect by strengthening families and our community
+To inspire discovery in children and families of all backgrounds in our community

-Founded in 1945 as a safe and nurturing place for urban youth, families and seniors, Neighborhood House is a community center in the settlement house tradition serving individuals and families at all stages of life and regardless of income.
-Neighborhood House reaches over 4,000 people annually through wrap-around services including quality early child care, after school programs for youth and teens, adult education for refugees, and parenting support.
+Founded in 1945 as a safe and nurturing place for urban youth, families and seniors, Neighborhood House is a community-based, educational center serving individuals and families at all stages of life and regardless of income.
+Neighborhood House reaches more than 4,000 people annually through services including quality early child care, after school programs for youth and teens, adult education for refugees, parenting support and a food pantry.

 Neighborhood House goals align with major community initiatives aimed at helping people of all ages realize their full potential through

-Neighborhood House is based on Milwaukee’s near west side with programs at its main site, 2819 N. Richardson Place, as well as International Learning Center at 639 N. 25th Street, Safe Place at Albert Story School at 3815 W. Kilbourn Avenue, and a 93-acre Nature Center in Dodge County.
-With a traditional service area bounded by 35th Street on the west, 20th Street on the east, Cherry Street on the north, and Wisconsin Avenue on the south, participants also come from Concordia, Avenues West, Merrill Park, Cold Spring Park and Midtown neighborhoods, and the northwest side, south side, and beyond.
+Neighborhood House is based on Milwaukee’s near west side with programs at its main site, 2819 N. Richardson Place, as well as International Learning Program at 639 N. 25th Street, Safe Place at Albert Story School at 3815 W. Kilbourn Avenue, and a 90-acre Nature Center in Dodge County.
+NH educational programming also goes out into schools throughout the metropolitan area.

 Neighborhood House is Building Community